SingaporeCSS/talk.css/notes/talk-41.md

-# HTML and CSS News for June 2019
+# HTML and CSS News for July 2019

 ## Browser updates